 - If you have darker hair (basically it’s not a light blonde), be prepared for 1 or more lightening treatments to bleach your hair as white as possible before you can get that perfect light pastel hue.

 - Ask your colorist/stylist about using a bond builder.
 It protects your hair better during the coloring process.

 - Use cold water when washing your hair.
 It better preserves your color.

 - Use a purple shampoo to make your color last even longer!

-This updated gallery of pretty subtle lavender inspired hues will help you choose which tone matches your complexion, and learn how to style and take care of your soft and ultra-feminine pastel purple tresses!
+This updated gallery of pretty subtle lavender-inspired hues will help you choose which tone matches your complexion.
+Learn how to style and take care of these soft, ultra-feminine pastel purple hair color ideas!

 Liven up your classic long bob with an enchanting vibrant purple color melt that makes use of your dark roots.
 This pastel purple balayage may need a lot of time and work to start with, but we promise that it’s definitely worth it.